raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```bash
     mkdir webapp
     ```
-    `mkdir` means "make directory": a directory is a folder, it can contain files and more folders.
+    `mkdir` means "make directory": a directory is a folder.
+It can contain files and more folders.

 1. Navigate into this directory using the `cd` command: